 SELECTING A SEMANTIC MODEL OF RMC.
-Mutliple RMC semantic models have been proposed, both the axiomatic style and the operational style.
-We proposed to use an operational version of RC11, called ORC11, in Chapter 3, where we also include non-atomics, whose sematics can invoke undefined behaviors (UBs).
-Triggering UBs is enforced by a race detector on non-atomics.
+Multiple RMC semantic models have been proposed, in both axiomatic and operational style.
+We proposed to use an operational version of RC11, called ORC11, in Chapter 3, where we also include non-atomics whose sematics can invoke undefined behaviors (UBs).
+Triggering UBs is enforced by a race detector on nonatomics.
 In Chapter 4, we incorporated the ORC11 memory model with the semantics of λ{Rust} , which has other pure expressions, and which also includes a conservative pointer comparison scheme.
 The pure fragment of language can trigger more UBs (such as incompatible comparison).